From Granola to Granolust!

 What have you learned from previous experience that you have used in your current business model?

-I have twenty-five years in the fashion industry and a journalism degree before that.
+I have over twenty years experience in the fashion industry and a journalism degree before that.
 I learned that knowledge is transferrable.
-You take everything and you can apply it.
+You take everything you’ve learned and you can apply it anywhere.
 When I started doing trade shows for Granolust, everything I’d learned from doing them for twenty years in the fashion industry came in handy.
-Does it matter whether I’m hanging up a hanger or selling granola?
+Did it matter whether I’m hanging up a dress or selling granola?
 It didn’t.
 The other thing that I have been really excited about is discovering that I have the ability to be an entrepreneur.
 I always felt that I was a great soldier but not a general.

 Tell me about your ideal world in a ten or twenty-year bracket.
 Do you see the brand going that long?
 Do you want to build that empire all the way through?

 I do.
 Part of me would love for someone or company to want to buy it.
 Right now, though, it’s not time for something like that.
 I think that there are so many natural extensions of the brand that we can do, playing on lust.
 People ask me about bars all the time.
 I don’t like to do what everyone else is doing.
 I won’t put a window on the bag just because that’s what everyone does.
 It doesn’t go with the whole seductiveness.
 I do think that there are a lot of ways to expand.

 Do you have any big dreams other than getting it sold?
 What’s your huge vision?